La Femme Nikita (film): Release

 It was released in the United States in 1991.
 The film had a six-month theatrical run in the United States where it reached an audience of 1.15 million.
-By the end of the year, the film was the third highest-grossing French film production in the United States.
+It was considered a surprise hit, or "a fairytale", as Besson said.
+By the end of the year, Nikita was the third highest-grossing French film in the United States.
 Besson thought that the film was inappropriately promoted in the United States, saying that "Nikita is an action film but was released in American art houses.
 The Big Blue has the same problem, released in the United States as an intellectual work, and attracting the wrong audience."

 Reception

-In France, the popular press reception to the film was mixed.
+Susan Hayward described the press reception to the film as being mixed.
 Monthly film journals were more favourable, while the more serious journals were predominantly negative.
-Reviews from Le Nouvel Observateur, Libération, Le Figaro and Le Journal du Dimanche gave the film positive reviews, where they all appreciated Besson's film noir styled film and were surprised at Parillaud's acting in a demanding role.
+Reviews from Le Nouvel Observateur, Libération, Le Figaro and Le Journal du Dimanche gave the film positive reviews, where they all appreciated Besson's film noir-styled film and were surprised at Parillaud's acting in a demanding role.
 In contrast, the film was dismissed in reviews from L'Humanité, L'événement du jeudi, Le Monde, Le Parisien, and La Croix, who found the film resembled a commercial advertisement visually and psychologically had the depth of a comic strip.

-Speaking of the film's critical reception in France, Besson noted he would not talk to the press, saying that he would want to "count on them to help me, to help me evaluate my own work".
-He said that "critics should be looking towards the future, but in France, all they want to talk about is the past."
+Speaking of the film's critical reception in France, Besson noted he would not talk to the press, saying he would want to "count on them to help me, to help me evaluate my own work".
+He noted that "critics should be looking towards the future, but in France, all they want to talk about is the past."